SebastianBelascu/SebastianBelascu/README.md

 # 🚀 Hey there!
 I'm Sebastian Belascu

 ## 🌍 About Me
 I'm a **Web enthusiasts** with a strong passion for artificial intelligence.
-I’m a first-year student at the Faculty of Automation and Computer Science in Cluj-Napoca, driven by a passion for continuous learning.
+I’m a second-year student at the Faculty of Automation and Computer Science in Cluj-Napoca, driven by a passion for continuous learning.
 I enjoy expanding my skill set by exploring new technologies and solving complex problems.

 - 🛠️ Experienced in **Next.js**, **React**, **JavaScript**, **C** and **Python**
 - 🚀 Combining **web development** & **data-driven insights** to build impactful projects